 - 3/4 cup chocolate chips (Enjoy Life are vegan)

-- Mix all ingredients in a strong blender or food processor.
-Add chocolate chips last.
+- Drain beans and mix all ingredients in a strong blender or food processor and blend, adding chocolate chips in last.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.